Suicide Prevention and Life Promotion

 In Niagara:

-- One person dies every nine days by suicide
+• A person dies every eight days by suicide

-It's important to know that thoughts of suicide can happen to anyone and help is available if you, or someone you know, is having thoughts of suicide.
+It's important to know that thoughts of suicide can happen to anyone.
+Help is available if you, or someone you know, is having thoughts of suicide.
+Contact the Suicide Crisis Helpline by calling or texting 9-8-8.
+For immediate risk to self or others, call 9-1-1.

 Zero Suicide is a framework for suicide prevention in health care and community settings.
 It's an aspirational goal that any death by suicide is one too many, and is based in the core belief that suicide can be preventable.